Louvivien/tradingapp/README.md

 You can implement a collaborative strategy that you found online in Strategies, copy paste it and add a name for the strategy.
 It will buy the stocks.
 This create a strategy portfolio that will show up on the dashboard

-You can switch from paper trading to live trading in Config/Alpaca.js changing the apiurl
+Paper vs live trading depends on which Alpaca credentials are configured.

 ## How collaborative strategy evaluation works